 At this point you would probably wail: this is a biased study!
 What about taking a random sample, using objective evaluations of the children's experiences, and comparing like with like ie controlling for such factors as social class and family structure?
 Yet most of the studies claiming positive results for same sex parenting suffer from one or more of these defects.
 They are based on convenience samples of mostly white, middle class couples who volunteered for the study, and who understood the political ramifications, they themselves mostly rated their children's experiences, and the results were compared to the whole range of parents, without controlling for other social circumstances.

 Of course, the mechanism is still in dispute.
 Many commentators have noted the similarity to the children of divorce, and same sex parenting usually means the breakdown of a natural family.
 Since same sex unions are themselves more likely to break up, the children are hit with a double whammy.
 The fact that many of them struggle with their sexuality and gender identity, however, is almost certainly the result of the sexuality of their "parents".
-It also appears that those who have lived 10 years with "married" same-sex partners fear worse than those who have lived only 4 years under such circumstances.
+It also appears that those who have lived 10 years with "married" same-sex partners fare worse than those who have lived only 4 years under such circumstances.

 I need say nothing, of course, of the way governments seek to indoctrinate and corrupt the young once this corner has been turned.
 Just read this article about what same-sex "marriage" has done to Massachusetts, and ask yourself if that if what you want for your children.
+Also ask yourself if you want a professor recommending a course to help kids "turn out queer".

 4. It is encouraging an abnormal lifestyle.

 You don't need to have any ill feelings towards homosexuals to recognize that they are left with the dirty end of the stick.
 Not only can they not have children, they cannot even have sex!
 That is something everyone forgets.
-Male and female genitals are designed to be complimentary; almost any healthy man and woman can copulate with each other.
+Male and female genitals are designed to be complementary; almost any healthy man and woman can copulate with each other.
 But same sex attraction cannot be consummated.
 Attempts to do so inevitably lead to makeshift activities as imaginative as they are unhygienic.
 Two screws or two nuts can never make a bolt.

 The homosexual lifestyle is highly promiscuous, and this is as soul destroying for the homosexual as for the heterosexual, and it is even more body destroying.
 Calling their unions marriage does not appear to have much of a stabilising effect.
 In jurisdictions which permit it, only a small proportion of those eligible take up the offer.
 Of those who do, their divorce rate is higher than for real marriages, while their "marriages" are much less likely to be monogamous.
 At the same time, their rate of mental disorders is out of all proportion to societal disapproval.
 In 2011 a Dutch government investigation found that only 9% of the population still had serious objections to homosexuality, only one in five objected to gay adoption, and only one in ten thought that same-sex "marriage" should be abolished.
 The Netherlands must thus be the most gay friendly country in the world.
 Yet the same survey showed that 12% of gay teenagers had attempted suicide.
 Other research revealed that even those who got "married" had a suicide rate three times that of real married couples.